Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 7) Therefore, objects do not accord themselves to the human mind, since

-the 12 categories (as thought up by Kant, as conditions to mental experience) are false in this sense, and may
+the 12 categories (as thought up by Kant, as conditions to mental experience) are false in this sense.

 8) And therefore, Immanuel Kant was fooled by his 'quasi-Copernican Revolution',